bitcointranscripts/bitcointranscripts/bitcoinplusplus/sovereignty-edition/building-a-pure-silent-payment-mobile-wallet-challenges-and-hindsight.md

 And this requires private and public key pairs, and as it happens, most Bitcoin transactions tend to use public-private keys.
 So if you think of a normal Bitcoin, a common Bitcoin script is like sending to Taproot or sending to like a Witness Public Key Hash (P2WPKH), you're basically sending to a public key, and when you spend it, you are actually using the private key to spend it.
 So there's private-public keys here.
-And so the idea of silent payments is that we can exploit this fact, the fact that a lot of transactions on chain are using private-public keys to create a new address.
+And so the idea of silent payments is that we can exploit this fact, the fact that a lot of transactions on-chain are using private-public keys to create a new address.
 So this function you can see here, that is kind of in a nutshell what silent payments is doing.
 So normally you would kind of send to a public key, which is I call `P_recipient`, but now instead of sending it to that directly, what I'm going to do is I'm going to use Diffie-Hellman to calculate the shared secret, and I'm not going to send to the address directly, but I'm going to tweak the address with the shared secret, and I'm then going to send it to that address.
 And you know, so this is sort of unique per sender-recipient pair, so that is what avoids address reuse.